Climbing the 1,260 Steps to Tiger Cave Temple, Krabi

 When: November to January is the best time to visit Krabi as it’s warm and there is little rainfall during these months.

-How: The closest airport to Krabi is Krabi International Airport, where you can fly direct from Bangkok or Chiang Mai.
+How: The closest airport to Krabi is Krabi International Airport, where you can fly directly from Bangkok or Chiang Mai.
 You can also take a bus to Krabi from Phuket, which costs about 6 USD and takes 2.5 – 3 hours.

 Thank you for reading!
 If you found this post useful, I’d be grateful if you would consider using the affiliate links below when planning your travels.
 I’ll make a small commission at no extra cost to you.
 This will help me to keep this blog running.
 Thanks for your support — Lauren.

-Hotels – Booking.com
+Accommodation – Booking.com

-Travel insurance – World Nomads
+Travel insurance World Nomads

-Outdoor gear – Decathlon / GO Outdoors
+Outdoor gear – Decathlon

 Alternatively, you could buy me a coffee to say thanks!